ut2310/memory_management_take_home/README.md

 There is a lot of room for exploration within this task, so feel free to take your own route and use the ideas presented above very minimally.

 ## Logistics
-You have from Saturday at 12 AM PST to Sunday at 8 PM PST to finish the task.
+You have the alloted time provided in the email to finish the task.
 During this time, feel free to send batches of questions to rithvik@a37.ai.

 After the allotted time period, we'll schedule a call where you'll walk us through your exploration process, code, and final results.